hayeah/sike-react-course/buyshoes-reactify/_index.md

 Add a `ref` property to initialize the PerfectScroll plugin.

 # Summary

+We've translated the `buyshoes` page to React.
+The page now uses real data, but it's still not that much different from a static page.
+We can't add or remove shopping cart items yet.

+But in fact, the "static page" is already 80% of the final product.
+When we use the flux architecture to implement adding & removing shopping cart items, you'll be surprised by how little we have to modify the existing views.

+Until then, here's a quick summary of the important ideas you should know from this lesson:

 + JSX is a syntatic sugar for `React.createElement`.
   + Can put virtual DO created JSX in variables, arrays, or return from function.